usdaud/algotradinglib.github.io/en/pedia/p/predictive_indicators.md

 ### 2. Feature Engineering

 Feature engineering involves transforming raw data into features that can be used for predictive model construction.
-Moving averages, [price momentum](../p/price_momentum.md) scores, and ATR (Average True Range) values are examples of features derived from raw market data.
+Moving averages, [price momentum](../p/price_momentum.md) scores, and ATR ([Average True Range](../a/average_true_range_(atr).md)) values are examples of features derived from raw market data.

 ### 3. Model Selection